aseelaseelsa/Project/README.md

 ### Installing

 you need the following:
-npm install ----> to install all the required dependencies
+npm install --save dev or npm install ----------> to install all the required dependencies
 notice: you may still need to download the nodeomon as a dependency

 make your env file with new names and add them to the server with the new names